open-organization/open-org-educators-guide/README.md

 ## Contributing

 Want to submit a chapter to the book?

+First, review the [working table of contents](https://github.com/open-organization-ambassadors/open-org-educators-guide/blob/master/table_of_contents.md) to see what others have already agreed to contribute.

-Simply [open an issue](https://github.com/open-organization-ambassadors/open-org-educators-guide/issues) and describe the contribution you'd like to make, and an editor will get in touch with you.
+Next, simply [open an issue](https://github.com/open-organization-ambassadors/open-org-educators-guide/issues) and describe the contribution you'd like to make, and an editor will get in touch with you.